 Adam Smith.
 By HECTOR C. MACPHERSON.
 "I have learned much from your sketch of Adam Smith's life and work.
-It presents the essential facts in a lucid and interesting way."-Mr. HERBERT SPENCER to the Author.
+It presents the essential facts in a lucid and interesting way." - Mr. HERBERT SPENCER to the Author.

-Andrew Melville.
-By William Morison.
+Andrew Meiville.
+By WILLIAM MORISON.
 "The story is well told, and it takes one through a somewhat obscure period with which it is well to be acquainted.
-No better guide could be found than Mr. Morison."-Spectator.
+No better guide could he found than Mr. Morison."-Spectator.

 James Frederick Ferrier.
 By E. S. HALDANE.
 "Ferrier the man, and even Ferrier the professor, Miss Haldane brings near to us, an attractive and interesting figure."-Scotsman.

-"This biography of him will be highly esteemed because of the grace and vigour with which Miss Haldane has done her work.
+"This biography of him will be bighly esteemed because of the grace and vigour with which Miss Haldane bas done her work.
 To the 'Famous Scots' series of volumes there have been many excellent contributions, but not one of them is more interesting than this latest addition."-Dundee Courier.

 King Robert the Bruce.
-By Professor Murison.

-"Professor Murison has given us a book for which not only Scots, but every man who can appreciate a record of great days worthily told, will be grateful."-Morning
+By Professor MURISON.
+"Professor Murison has given us a book for which not only Scots, but every man who can appreciate a record of great days worthily told, will he grateful."-Morning

 Leader.

-"The story of Bruce is brilliantly told in clear and flexible language, which draws the reader on with the interest of a novel.
+"The story of Bruce is brilliantly told in clear and flexible language, which "The story of Bruce is brilliantly told in clear and flexible language, which draws the reader on with the interest of a novel.
 Professor Murison is a most impartial and thoroughly reliable critic, and may be followed with confidence by all who desire a truthful and unprejudiced picture of this greatest of the Scots.
-Aberdeen Journal.
+Aberdecn Journal.

-By Sir George Douglas.
+By Sir GEORGE DOUGLAS.
 With Sketches James Hogg. of Tannahill, Motherwell, and Thom.

-OLIPHANT ANDERSON & FERRIER,
+OLIPHANT ANDERSON & FERRIER, 30 ST. MARY STREET, EDINBURGH ;

-30 ST. MARY STREET, EDINBURGH; 21 PATERNOSTER SQUARE, LONDON, E.C.
+21 PATERNOSTER SQUARE, LONDON, E.C.